sergey-kotov-architect/operation-manager/README.md

-Distributed Information System manages operations, generates its optimal schedule, evaluates its metrics, tracks all activity in real-time, provides chat room, sends notifications.
+Operation Manager is a Distributed Information System that manages operations, generates its optimal schedule, evaluates its metrics, tracks all activity in real-time, provides chat room, sends notifications.

 ### Table of Contents
 - [Data Model](#data-model)